Skip to content

 Important

-job.logs() is only applicable for jobs that are currently in the RUNNING state, as it streams the logs directly from the computation container.
+job.logs() is only applicable for jobs that are currently in the running state, as it streams the logs directly from the computation container.
 To download logs for a job that has completed (either successful, errored or aborted), please use apheris job download-results.

 In order to protect the privacy of the data on the Compute Gateway, you only have access to the Orchestrator logs; however Apheris models will send sanitised logs from the Compute Gateways to the Orchestrator, so you can see what's happening there too.